Performance of machine-learning-assisted Monte Carlo in sampling from simple statistical physics models: Background

 In this paper, we consider the simplest model of ferromagnetic phase transitions, the Curie-Weiss (CW) model.
 In the CW model, the state of the system is given by a set of $N$ Ising variables, $\boldsymbol{\sigma}$, $\sigma_i = \pm 1$, $i = 1, \dots, N$.
 The Hamiltonian reads:

 where $m(\bs) = \frac{1}{N}\sum_i \sigma_i$ is the (intensive) magnetization of the system.
-It is well known that this model undergoes a phase transition in the thermodynamic limit at a critical temperature $T_c = 1$, passing from a disordered paramagnetic phase at $T > 1$ to an ordered ferromagnetic phase at $T < 1$.
+It is well known that this model undergoes a phase transition in the thermodynamic limit at a critical temperature $T_c = 1$, passing from a disordered paramagnetic phase at $T > 1$ to an ordered ferromagnetic phase at $T < 1$ (see Chapter 2 of \cite{friedli2018statistical} for a pedagogical introduction).
 In the ferromagnetic phase, the model develops a non-trivial spontaneous equilibrium magnetization, which is given by the non-zero solution $m^*$ of the equation

 The model can be simulated using one of many different algorithms.
-We focus on classical local Metropolis Monte Carlo, a standard Swiss-knife algorithm for the simulation of statistical physics systems, and on a NN-assisted Monte Carlo procedure, Sequential Tempering.
+We focus on classical local Metropolis Monte Carlo, a standard Swiss-knife algorithm for the simulation of statistical physics systems, and on a NN-assisted Monte Carlo procedure, Global Annealing.
 In particular, we want to study which algorithm is faster in equilibrating the system at $T < 1$ starting from $T = T_c = 1$, as measured using as a proxy the time needed to first reach the equilibrium magnetization that solves Eq.~\eqref{eq:m_CW}.
 In the next section, we describe in detail the algorithms that we considered in our analysis.